200ok-ch/media_feed/README.md

 Setup
 -----

-Run once after cloning the repo to setup pre commit hook
+Run once after cloning the repo to setup the pre commit hook

     ./setup.sh